mlhartme/stool/main/documentation.md

               |- creator.touch    (created when stage is created, tracks created-by and created-at)
               |- modified.touch   (touched if Stool command modifies this stage)
               |- logs             (log file of running stage)
-              |- container.id     (id of running container; does not exist if stage is down)
               |- image.log        (Docker's image build output)
               '- context          (context to build docker image)